aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 ## How to Apply Custom Formatting to Field Result

 Aspose.Words provides API for custom formatting of field's result.
 You can implement IFieldResultFormatter interface to control how the field result is formatted.
 You can apply numeric format switch, i.e. \# "#.##", date/time format switch, i.e. \@ "dd.MM.yyyy", and number format switch, i.e. \* Ordinal.
-Following code example demonstrates how to apply custom formatting for field's result.
+Following code example shows how to apply custom formatting for field's result.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-FormatFieldResult-FormatFieldResult.java" >}}